 From Prof. Tom Milster (who usually teaches OPTI 505R): “I suggest using iTunes U OPTI512 lectures 1-9, 12 and the first 24 minutes of lecture 15.
 Note that these lectures have notes accompanying them that are also listed in iTunes U, so the line numbers in iTunes U go from 1-18 and 23 & 25 and 29 & 30 for these lectures.
 I realize that the total number of lectures I suggested is 11.
 If some lecture information needs to be cut from my list, I suggest cutting some of the harmonic analysis information in Lecture 3.”

 While there are now more recent recordings of 512R lectures, the set of lectures that Prof. Milster has been recommending for the last few years was recorded by a previous OPTI 512R lecturer (former OSC professor Scott Tyo).
 It looks like the following link should be what you need:

-8/24/22: THIS LINK IS NO LONGER WORKING.
-It looks like Apple shut down itunes-u.
-I will figure out an alternative ASAP, such as giving students access to other 512R lectures (perhaps the Fall 2022 recordings).
+8/24/22: THIS LINK IS NO LONGER WORKING since Apple shut down itunes-u.
+Students will be given access to other 512R lectures (perhaps the most recent Fall 512R recordings).

 I believe you will need to open the lectures using iTunes.
 From what I remember in talking with Prof. Milster, this material is not needed for the first few lectures of 505R so you do not need to have gone through it all prior to the start of the spring semester.
 You might also want to talk with OPTI 570 students from the previous couple of years who took OPTI 505R without having had OPTI 512R to get their ideas on what was most helpful for them, especially since there’s a lot of material here.
 You probably won’t need to watch all of the lectures, since (for example) Lecture 1 is on Complex Numbers, Lecture 6 is on Fourier transforms, and there are likely some other topics that some of you will have seen.